johnantoni/meteor-picturefill/README.md

 # meteor-picturefill

-A responsive image polyfill for <picture>, srcset, sizes, and more. packaged for Meteor
+A responsive image polyfill for picture, srcset, sizes, and more. packaged for Meteor

 Based on the picturefill js library by Scott Jehl.